tokumine/gis-cookbooks/README.markdown

     ec2-run-instances ami-714ba518 -f [path to boot.sh]

-If you are in the root of this git repo, and want to make a 100GB EBS instance for example, do:
+If you are in the root of this git repo, and want to make a 50GB EBS instance for example, do:

-    ec2-run-instances --block-device-mapping /dev/sda1=:100 ami-714ba518 -f boot.sh -k my_key -g my_sec_group
+    ec2-run-instances --block-device-mapping /dev/sda1=:50 ami-714ba518 -f boot.sh -k my_key -g my_sec_group

 After a while, visit the URL for the box in a browser and you'll find more details about the box there, along with it's chef output

 Todo
 -----

-* utility (sphinx + memcached)
 * Restore commands
 * Setup Amazon load balancer and make servers join pool
 * monitoring (nagios/monit/bluepill?)